Blosc/python-blosc/ANNOUNCE.rst

 There is also a handy tool built on Blosc called Bloscpack (https://github.com/Blosc/bloscpack).
-It features a commmand line interface that allows you to compress large binary datafiles on-disk and a Python API that has built-in support for serializing and deserializing Numpy arrays.
+It features a commmand line interface that allows you to compress large binary datafiles on-disk.
+It also comes with a Python API that has built-in support for serializing and deserializing Numpy arrays both on-disk and in-memory at speeds that are competitive with regular Pickle/cPickle machinery.

 Installing